MODELS OF THERAPY

 ACT CORE SESSIONS

-Our ACT CORE consists of ten (12) sessions - ten (10) weekly 3h meetings, a one month booster, and a three month booster.
+Our ACT CORE consists of twelve (12) sessions - ten (10) weekly 3h meetings on WEDNESDAYS FROM 1-4 pm, a one month booster, and a three month booster (on TUESDAYS).
 Participants must commit to the whole course of therapy.

-*Admission to ACT CORE requires an initial assessment conducted by Dr. L. Kirkpatrick or Dr. E. A. Wilson.
+*Admission to ACT CORE requires an initial assessment conducted by Dr. E. A. Wilson.

 ACT BOOSTER SESSIONS

-You must attend ACT CORE with Dr. E. A. Wilson or Dr. Kirkpatrick in order to attend ACT BOOSTERS.
+You must attend ACT CORE with Dr. E. A. Wilson in order to attend ACT BOOSTERS.

 ACT BOOSTER sessions will help you practice and refine skills and concepts discussed in ACT CORE.